jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - Structures that align IT systems with security requirements
 - Balances confidentiality, integrity, availability, and performance
 - Guides design and evaluation of secure environments
+- **Security Architecture:** design, structure, and behavior of an organization's information security environment
+- **On-Premise:** traditional method of setting up infrastructure and services locally, within an organization's own premises
+- **Cloud Computing:** involves delivering computing services over the Internet
+- **Serverless:** computing model where the cloud provider dynamically manages the allocation and provisioning of servers
+- **Software-Defined Networking (SDN):** network management method that allows dynamic and efficient network configuration to improve performance and monitoring
+- **Infrastructure as Code (IaC):** IT setup where developers use software to manage and provision the technology stack for an application
+- **Internet of Things (IoT):** network of physical devices, vehicles, and appliances, with sensors, software, and network connectivity
+- **Supervisory Control and Data Acquisition (SCADA):** used to control and monitor physical processes

 ---